Ian Heward

-Ian James Heward (born 3 July 1962 in Leeds) is a British former auto racing driver.
+Ian James Heward (3 July 1964 – 18 October 2022) was a British racing driver.
 He was best known as entering the prestigious British Touring Car Championship in the mid-nineties as an under-funded driver.
 He started racing as a rally driver in the early 80's and switched to circuit racing with three years in the British Porsche Carrera Cup from 1987 to 1989 in a 924 and 911s.
 In 1990 he drove in some races in the Formula Ford 1600 and Formula Renault Championships in 90/91.
 He returned to racing in a Porsche 944 S2 in 1994/5 with the British Production Car Group N series dominated by the Ford Cosworth Sierra 's.
 This was followed by races in some rounds of the VW Vento Challenge in 1995.